dr-matt-smith/-evote-movie-2019-02-all-files-dot-php/README.md

 The project has been refactored as follows:

-- all file extensions changed from `.html` to `.php`
+- change all `.html` file extension to `.php`

-- all navigation bar links changed to refer to files ending with `.php`
+- in every page change the navigtion links to files ending with `.php`